FOCUS

 The Swiss Confederation describes psychosocial risks as “one of today’s biggest health and security challenges.”

-A study conducted by the SECO states that 58% of respondents believe that conflicts and psychological harassment constitute the first source of stress at work.
+According to a SECO study, 58% of respondents believe that conflicts and psychological harassment constitute the first source of stress at work.
 OECD* estimates the costs, in Switzerland, of psychological illnesses at 3.2% of GDP.

 Today, 3 out of 5 Swiss workers suffer from stress in the workplace.